Settlements & Verdicts for Victims of Car Accidents Caused By Elderly Drivers

 If you or a loved one has been injured in an accident our legal staff is here to help you better understand your legal rights so you can start your journey to justice.
 Call Davis Law Group at 206-727-4000 or use the contact form on this page to schedule a free consultation.

-As a prominent personal injury lawyer with experience in handling accidents caused by elderly drivers, attorney Chris Davis's expert opinion is often featured by local media covering issues related to senior citizen drivers.
+As a prominent personal injury lawyer with experience in handling accidents caused by senior citizens, attorney Chris Davis' has been asked by local media to discuss legal issues related to elderly drivers.

 Senior citizens are more likely to suffer serious injuries from a crash due to increased frailty.
 Because of this many senior citizens drivers drive more cautiously than younger drivers.
 Despite this elderly drivers are more likely to be found at-fault when involved in car crashes (statistical evidence shows that older drivers regularly experience pedal confusion).